Tartary: Decline

-The use of "Tartary" declined as the region became more known to European geographers; however, the term was still used long into the 19th century.
+The use of "Tartary" declined as the region became more known to European geographers, but was still used long into the 19th century.
 Ethnographical data collected by Jesuit missionaries in China contributed to the replacement of "Chinese Tartary" with Manchuria in European geography by the early 18th century.
-The voyages of Egor Meyendorff and Alexander von Humboldt into this region gave rise to the term Central Asia in the early 19th century as well as supplementary terms such as Inner Asia, and Russian expansionism led to the term "Siberia" being coined for the Asian half of the Russian Empire.
+Egor Meyendorff's and Alexander von Humboldt's voyages into this region gave rise to the term Central Asia in the early 19th century as well as supplementary terms such as Inner Asia, and Russian eastward expansionism led to the term "Siberia" being coined for the Asian half of the Russian Empire.

-By the 20th century, Tartary as a term for Siberia and Central Asia was obsolete.
+By the 20th century, the use of Tartary as a term for Siberia and Central Asia had waned.
 However, it lent the title to Peter Fleming's 1936 book News from Tartary, which detailed his travels in Central Asia.